 “Breast implants can last forever and, technically, you can live with them in your body for the rest of your life. […]

 “Now, one thing to keep in mind is that…the studies show that if you were going to have a problem, it probably is going to happen around the 10-year mark.

 “If you’re a young patient and you’re getting breast implant surgery, just understand that at some point in your life, you might have another surgery on your breasts.
 But it’ll be because you want to, not because you have to.

-“So, no, you don’t have to have your breast implants changed every 10 years as long as you’re happy with them and there’s no problem.” — Dr. Richard Schulman, M.D., June 21, 2018 9
+“So, no, you don’t have to have your breast implants changed every 10 years as long as you’re happy with them and there’s no problem.” — Dr. Matthew Schulman, M.D., June 21, 2018 9